(Last Update: 09/25/2024)

 The Impact of Sleep on Brain Function

-Sleep research reveals that constant darkness can both induce sleep and inhibit sleep depending on the alignment of circadian rhythms.
+Sleep research reveals that constant darkness can induce and inhibit sleep depending on the alignment of circadian rhythms.
 During the first sleep cycle, the brain undergoes significant changes in electrical activity, which are crucial for cognitive restoration.

 Enhancing Nighttime Sleep